emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Does not add any useless burden on your users and secures everybody's **privacy**, because it **does not** use tracking cookies.

 * Allows you to painlessly and super fast add **social life-cycle engagement suite** (sharing and following features) to all your posts, pages and custom post types.

+* Track your social data and analyze metrics.

 * Is localized in 75 languages.